-We have audited the financial statements of H C Slingsby plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2020 which comprise the consolidated income statement, the statement of consolidated comprehensive income and expense, the statement of consolidated and company changes in shareholders' equity, the consolidated balance sheet, the company balance sheet, the consolidated cashflow statement, the company cashflow statement, the notes to the cashflow statement and the notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards in conformity with the requirements of the Companies Act 2006 and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+We have audited the financial statements of H C Slingsby plc (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2021 which comprise the Consolidated Income Statement, the Statement of Consolidated Comprehensive Income and Expense, the Statement of Consolidated and Company Changes in Shareholders' Equity, the Consolidated Balance Sheet, the Company Balance Sheet, the Consolidated and Company Cash Flow Statements, the Note to the Cash Flow Statements and the Notes to the Accounts, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted International Accounting Standards and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.